5 Minutes to Understand Bit fitting for your Horse

 We can judge the harshness of a bit without even using it by simply analyzing its impact on every contact point.
+It is the first step in bit fitting.
 Remember this: the horse’s mouth is as sensitive as the human’s!

 How to choose a bit that fits my horse’s mouth?

 That’s a good question, that we should ask ourselves more often.
 We are always thinking about the action we want the bit to have, but the important thing is to have a bit fitting our horse’s mouth.
 Here are 3 important points:

 - The size of the bit (in mm) has to be chosen according to the ring type.
 An o-ring snaffle bit have to stick out for 5 mm on each side of the mouth (or else you risk pinching the skin).
 An eggbutt snaffle bit has to stick out for only about 2 mm 📏

 - The thickness of the mouthpiece has to be adjusted to the mouth.
 To check this, open your horse’s mouth around the bars when its mouth is closed.
 The mouthpiece can’t be bigger than the space between the two bars or else the horse simply can’t close its mouth.
 The thickness of the mouthpiece also has to take into account the thickness of your horse’s tongue and in doing so, the free space in the mouth.